2 Stream, river and estuary lines

 2.2 Table estuaries (estuarine extent)

-We added the HWS 2018 estuaries layer to the database as table estuaries.
+In addition to the lines with type = ‘estuary’ in the streams table, I added the HWS 2018 estuaries layer to the database as table estuaries.
 It contains polygons of estuarine extent for all 29 identified estuaries in the region.
-In addition to the original information in the table, we assigned a unique strcode each estuary, which matches that field in the stream_names, streams, and subcs tables.
+In addition to the original information in the table, I assigned a unique strcode to each estuary, which matches that field in the stream_names, streams, and subcs tables.

 1. For example, reach GRD-1096 in version 1.1 is GRD_1098 in versions 1.2 and 1.3: the location of the stream reach was unchanged, but the catchment boundary changed slightly.
 The stream line of YAR-14898 in the upper Yarra catchment has shifted ~40 m after correction with the new LiDAR.
 In versions 1.2 and 1.3, this reach is YAR_14850.
 All mainstem Yarra codes have shifted by ~50 ha, correcting an error in the Yarra headwaters in version 1.1.
 See Section 4.3 for further explanation of the reach code convention.↩︎